librariansteve/RepoToolKit_NG/README.md

     You should now see a welcome screen with a list of options:

-    Welcome to the Repository Toolkit for MIRA 2.0!
+    >RepoToolKit <version number>

-    What would you like to process?
+    >What would you like to do?
+    >

-    1. Faculty Scholarship.
+    >Faculty Scholarship.
-    2. Student Scholarship.
+    >Student Scholarship.
-    3. Nutrition School.
-    4. Art and Art History (Trove).
-    5. Springer Open Access Articles.
-    6. Proquest Electronic Disertations and Theses.
-    7. In-House digitized books.
-    8. Subject Analysis.
-    9. SMFA Artist Books.
-    10. Exit.
+    >...
+	>Test ToolKit
+	>Debug Mode
+	>Quit
+	>
+	>Enter at least the first few letters of your choice:
-    > |
+    >  ? > |

-    Test the install by typing "1" at the prompt.
+    Test the install by typing "fac" at the prompt.
 This will launch the Faculty script.
     Launching the Faculty Scholarship script.
     What is the directory you are working with?